echicken/node-ansi/README.md

 		- **width** (number)
 			- The width of the binary graphic
 		- **data** (Buffer)
-			- A buffer of [ chr, attr, chr, attr, ... ] uints
+			- A buffer of [ chr, attr, chr, attr, ... ] uint8s

 - **HTML**
 	- An HTML &lt;pre&gt; block containing the graphic, with colorized regions in styled &lt;span&gt; elements, and characters encoded as HTML entities as required